ossf/package-manager-best-practices/review/npm.md

 1. Projects that do no use a shrinkwrap.json (libraries, standalone CLIs or application projects) should declare and commit a package-lock.json to their repository.
-   The reasoning is that this lockfile will provide the benefits highlighted in [Reproducible installation](#reproducible-installation) by default for for privileged environments (project contributors' machines, CI, production or other environments with access to sensitive data, such as secrets, PII, write/push permission to the repository, etc).
+   The reasoning is that this lockfile will provide the benefits highlighted in [Reproducible installation](#reproducible-installation) by default for privileged environments (project contributors' machines, CI, production or other environments with access to sensitive data, such as secrets, PII, write/push permission to the repository, etc).
 To generate the lockfile: